Ratiem/the-ultimate-europe-quiz/README.md

 - Select if you prefer to clone using either HTTPS, SSH, or Github CLI.
 - Click on the copy button to copy the URL to your clipboard.
 - Open Git Bash.
-- change the current working directory to the one where you want to clone the directory to.
+- Change the current working directory to the one where you want to clone the directory to.
 - Type "git clone" and then paste the copied URL from Github.
 - Press enter to cleate your local clone.